StefTN/cldemo-vagrant_quagga/README.md

 to use `vagrant ssh` to access in-band devices like leaf01 and leaf02.
 These devices **must** be accessed via the out-of-band management server.

 ### Prerequisites

-Before running this demo, install [VirtualBox](https://www.virtualbox.org/manual/ch02.html), [Vagrant](https://www.vagrantup.com/downloads.html), and [Ansible](https://docs.ansible.com/ansible/intro_installation.html) using the
+Before running this demo or any of the other demos in the list below, install [VirtualBox](https://www.virtualbox.org/manual/ch02.html), [Vagrant](https://www.vagrantup.com/downloads.html), and [Ansible](https://docs.ansible.com/ansible/intro_installation.html) using the